-The Department of Public Safety and the Department of Technology Services announced the introduction of a new Amazon Echo practice exam for the driver’s license.
+The Department of Public Safety and the Division of Technology Services announced the introduction of a new Amazon Echo practice exam for the driver’s license.
 The added convenience of the voice activated practice exam allows new drivers to review the rules of the road in the comfort of their homes through Amazon’s voice controlled speaker and digital assistant, Alexa.
 The Amazon Echo was Amazon’s best selling item over $100 on Black Friday in 2015, and accounts for 25% of online speaker sales.

 “We’re excited to provide new drivers with added functionality and convenience through Amazon Echo,” said Marissa Villaseñor, Director of Public Relations, Utah Department of Public Safety.
 “The Echo is an amazing new tool, and we are looking forward to expanding the services we integrate with Echo.”